-Most of the year, this protected bay fronting the luxurious Four Seasons Resort Lanai at Manele Bay is the best spot on the island for snorkeling and swimming.
+Most of the year, this protected bay fronting the luxurious Four Seasons Resort Lanai is the best spot on the island for snorkeling and swimming.
 In the winter months, swimmers should avoid rough conditions.
 Open to the public, Hulopoe Beach Park also has a great beach park with picnic tables, barbecue grills, restrooms and showers.

 One of the highlights of Hulopoe Bay is its large tide pools located at the eastern side of the bay.
 Carved out of volcanic rock, these tide pools are well protected, keeping the waters calm for exploring.
 Tide pools are created when rocky shores are covered and then exposed by the fluctuating tide.
 Small organisms adapt to this changing landscape, and many hermit crabs, sea stars, opihi (limpet) and small fish dwell here.

 As a protected site, rich with marine life, visitors are asked to leave every stone and shell in its place.
 This helps preserve the bay for Hawaii's colorful, native fish and sea life.
 Acrobatic spinner dolphins can often be seen in Hulopoe Bay, while the winter months bring visits from humpback whales.